ElrikGroupCo/docs-flightsayer/README.md

 + `scheduled` - originally scheduled arrival time
 + `estimated` - arrival time is estimated based on latest traffic and airline estimates
 + `actual` - actual arrival time

-## FlightSubscription (object)
-A subscription for flight status alerts
-+ Attributes
-    + flight_id (FlightId, required) - flight ID such as UA1261ORDEWR1607080215
-    + target (string, required) - target URL where updates to flight status are sent as a POST request
-    + created (timestamp, required) - timestamp at which the subscription was created
-    + updated (timestamp, required) - timestamp at which the subscription was last updated

 ## FlightStatus (object)